Total curvature and the isoperimetric inequality in Cartan-Hadamard manifolds: Applications of the Comparison Formula

 In particular, if $\gamma$ is convex, and $K_M\leq -a\leq 0$, then \be \mathcal{G}(\Gamma)\geq \mathcal{G}(\gamma)+a\int_{\Omega\setminus D} \sigma_{n-2}(\kappa)\,d\mu. \ee Finally if $\Gamma$ is a geodesic sphere and $K_M\leq 0$, then $\mathcal{G}(\Gamma)\geq n\omega_n$. \end{corollary} \begin{proof} Inequality \eqref{eq2.200} follows immediately from Theorem \ref{thm:comparison2} (with $X=\emptyset$).
 If $\gamma$ is convex, then all of its outer parallel hypersurfaces, which are level sets of $u$ fibrating $\Omega\setminus D$, are convex as well by Lemma \ref{lem:u-convex}.
 Thus $\sigma_{n-2}(\kappa)\geq 0$ which yields \eqref{eq:Gamma-geq-gamma}.
 Finally, if $\Gamma$ is a geodesic sphere, then $\gamma$ is a geodesic sphere as well, and letting radius of $\gamma$ shrink to $0$ we obtain $\mathcal{G}(\Gamma)\geq n\omega_n$ via Lemma \ref{lem:GKnomegan}. \end{proof}

 The monotonicity of total curvature for parallel hypersurfaces in Cartan-Hadamard manifolds had been observed earlier by Schroeder-Strake \cite{schroeder-strake}; see also Cao-Escobar \cite[Prop.
-2.3]{cao-escobar} for a version in polyhedral spaces.
+2.3]{cao-escobar} for a version in polyhedral spaces, and Note \ref{note:monotone} for an alternative argument.
 Finally we sharpen the last statement of the above corollary with regard to geodesic spheres.
 To this end we need the following observation:

 \begin{lemma} Let $U$ be an open set in a Cartan-Hadamard manifold $M$ which is star-shaped with respect to a point $p\in U$.
 Suppose that the curvature of $U$ is constant with respect to all planes which are tangent to the geodesics emanating from $p$.
 Then the curvature of $U$ is constant. \end{lemma} \begin{proof} Let $K_0$ be the values of the constant curvature, and $\tilde M$ be a complete simply connected manifold of constant curvature $K_0$ and of the same dimension as $M$.
 Let $\tilde p\in \tilde M$, and $i\colon T_p M\to T_p\tilde M$ be an isometry.
 Define $f\colon U\to \tilde M$ by $f(q):=\exp_{\tilde p}\circ i\circ\exp_p^{-1}(q)$.
 A standard Jacobi field argument shows that $f$ is an isometry, e.g., see the proof of Cartan's theorem on determination of metric from curvature \cite[p.
 157]{docarmo} (the key point here is that Jacobi's equation depends only on the sectional curvature with respect to the planes which are tangent to the geodesic). \end{proof}